Clarence King: Common law marriage and passing as African-American

 King spent his last thirteen years leading a double life.
 In 1887 or 1888, he met and fell in love with Ada Copeland, an African-American nursemaid and former enslaved woman from Georgia, who had moved to New York City in the mid-1880s.
-As interracial marriage was strongly discouraged in the nineteenth century, and illegal in many places, King hid his identity from Copeland.
+As interracial marriage was strongly discouraged in the nineteenth century, and illegal in some places, King hid his identity from Copeland.
 Despite his blue eyes and fair complexion, King convinced Copeland that he was an African-American Pullman porter named James Todd.

 The two entered into a common law marriage in 1888.
 Throughout the marriage, King never revealed his true identity to Ada, pretending to be Todd, a Black railroad worker, when at home, and continuing to work as King, a white geologist, when in the field.
 Their union produced five children, four of whom survived to adulthood.
 Their two daughters married white men.
 Their two sons served, classified as black, during World War I. King finally revealed his true identity to Copeland in a letter he wrote to her while on his deathbed in Arizona.